Eirikalv1/external-csgo-cheat/README.md

+# External CSGO cheat application

+## About
+Rust application using raw winapi bindings.
+The purpose of this program use memory manipulation to modify the game, nothing advanced.
+Is C++ a better option for doing this?
+Yes, yes it is...

-## This is just for educational/testing purposes
+This is just for educational/testing purposes.

 ### This program requires to be run in 32-bit mode: